The Transformative Power of Encouragement

 Encouragement enriches the human spirit and provides a powerful lift to those who receive it.
-Being around people who are generous with this stimulating tool is exhilarating, whereas criticism destroys and discourages.
 Our words hold immense power to uplift or tear down others, so we must use them wisely and intentionally.

 Understanding the Power of Encouragement

-Encouragement provides support and gives confidence to those who receive it.
-Our words have great power and potential to uplift or tear down another, so we should use the tongue wisely (Prov 16:24, 18:21; Jas 3:5-6).
-We all need love and encouragement – don’t wait for others to act first.
-Take the initiative and with Christ’s enabling, reach out and minister, placing more emphasis on giving than receiving.
+Encouragement provides support and confidence.
+Our words have great power to uplift or tear down (Prov 16:24, 18:21; Jas 3:5-6).
+We all need love and encouragement—don't wait for others to act first.
+Take the initiative, reach out, and minister, placing more emphasis on giving than receiving.
 We will be mutually encouraged as we give and receive (Mt 7:2; Rom 1:12; Gal 6:7-10).

 If we like receiving it, chances others will too